-When it comes to figuring out exactly what the intent of a particular keyword is, do a quick Google search for the keyword in question.
-Like with our “pumps” example earlier, when we did a quick Google search for just the word “pumps,” we found that the majority of the top results (including ads and the local 3 pack) were for women’s shoe stores and styles.
+When it comes to figuring out precisely what the intent of a particular keyword is, do a quick Google search for the keyword in question.
+Like with our “pumps” example earlier, when we did a quick Google search for just the word “pumps,” we found that the majority of the top results (including ads and the local three pack) were for women’s shoe stores and styles.
 When searchers use the keyword “pumps” in their queries, they are most often looking for women’s shoes and not for plumbing companies.
 Basically, you don’t have to do much to figure out the intent of a keyword because Google has already done most of the heavy lifting for you!

 Does Intent Matter More for SEO or SEM Keywords?

 SEO keywords don’t cost you anything to use.
 So you can be a little more lackadaisical with your intent-based keyword selections.
 With SEO keywords, you’re generally pretty safe selecting any keyword related to your business and have a relatively high search volume (lots of people search for that keyword every month).
 Just make sure to be careful with how many SEO keywords you try to optimize for.
 Spam is generally considered worse for your SEO than poorly selected intent-based keywords.

 SEM keywords, on the other hand, are expensive.
 Since SEM relates almost exclusively to paid advertisements on search engines, you will wind up paying for every single click that your keyword brings to your site through search.
 Since you’re paying for each click, it’s wise to ensure that your SEM keywords are very carefully selected.
 This is where the intent behind the keyword is essential.
 If the clicks you bring to your site don’t convert, then you’re just throwing money away.
 Again, intent matters!

 Intent-based keywords are essential for both SEO and SEM.
 The more accurately your keyword conveys the proper intent of the searcher, the more likely clicks through to your site will convert.